Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ### Shrines

 Shrines are what a player starts the game with.
 They start in the Destiny Deck and players must only have one Shrine.

+At the start of the game, the Shrine is automatically played from the destiny deck, and the players draw their starting hand (shrines have different way of drawing your starting hand, for example "On Enter: draw 6 cards" vs "On Enter: Scry(6), then draw 6 cards").

+Shrines have a fixed starting position: {x: 0, y: 2} for player 1, ans {x: 8, y: 2} for player 2.

 A shrine behaves like a hero, except it cannot move, attack, or counterattack.